BosiC0015/journal/README.md

 # My Tiny Jounal
 My Tiny Journal is an express back-end with React front-end app.
 A user can schedule plans, write diaries and track monthly habits.

+## Features

+1. A user need to login to use the app.

+2. On agenda page:

+- User can open and close instructions bar by click the icon.

+- User can create, edit, delete events on canlendar.

+- User can go to diary page.

+3. On diary page, user can create or edit diaries.

+4. On tracker page, user can create and track their habits.

 ## Server Setup

 * Go to server directory ```cd server```